senocular/senocular.github.com/articles/js_implementing_for_loops.md

   // previous scope which was globalScope. currentScope = blockOuterScope

-  // With the new iterationScope available, the afterthought can run
+  // Finally the afterthought can run updating the value of i.
+This
-  // updating the value of i for the new scope.
-This will be the
+  // new value will be the seen when the loop continues and runs
-  // seen when the loop continues and runs forTest(). forInc()
+  // forTest() in the next iteration. forInc()
 }
 ```